pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

 2. This steps has sub-steps and wrongly ends in a colon.
    1. This is a sub-step.

+{{> partial/some-file }}

+1. This step formatting doesn't work because of the partial being almost immediately above.

 ## <a id="determine-checklist"></a> Operator Responsibilities

 > **Note:** This is a note directly beneath a header.